Meme1079/PsychWiki/PsychWiki_Source/Object Functions.md

 - `framerate` - An optional value, how many frames per second does the animation have, Default value is `24`

 ### objectPlayAnimation(obj:String, name:String, forced:Bool = false)
-Play's animation name on a Lua sprite or object with the tag or variable object.
+Plays animation name on a lua sprite/object with the tag or variable object.

 - `obj` - The sprite tag or object variable name.
 - `name` - The animation name to played.
 - `forced` - If `true`, if the current animation is the same as the one you're attempting to play, the animation will be reset, Default value is `false`.

+### playAnim(obj:String, name:String, forced:Bool = false, ?reverse:Bool = false, ?startFrame:Int = 0)
+An alternate version of `objectPlayAnimation()`

+- `obj` - The sprite tag or object variable name.
+- `name` - The animation name to played.
+- `forced` - If `true`, if the current animation is the same as the one you're attempting to play, the animation will be reset, Default value is `false`.
+- `reverse` - Will reverse the animation.
+- `startFrame` -  The starting frame on the animation to played.

 ***